johnant/insight/README.md

 There is a number of .properties files containing parameters related to the Elasticsearch server configuration and topic analysis configuration.
 There is also a queries.txt file which is used by the offline module for the initial population of the Elasticsearch server with web documents, from which answers are extracted by components of the online module.

 ## Run the application
+Required Software:
+* Java Development Kit 8
-* Install Eclipse
+* Eclipse
+* Apache Maven
+* Tomcat 7.0
-* Install and run Elasticsearch 1.5.0
+* Elasticsearch 1.5.0
+Steps:
+* Create JAVA_HOME environment variable to point at the jdk1.8.0 installation directory
-* Import the project in Eclipse
+* Clone the repo insight-master and import the project in Eclipse
+* Upgrade the project using Maven inside Eclipse
+* Create a runtime instance of Tomcat 7.0 in Eclipse
+* Start Elasticsearch 1.5.0
+* The offline module can be run as an independent java app
-* Install and run the project under Tomcat 7.0
+* The online module must be run on Tomcat 7.0
-* Open src/main/webapp/index.html